 Google provides you with the tools to target your local area with local search ads.

 This is paid advertising, which can help you appear at the top of the Google search page or Map App when someone searches for your relevant services.
-When it comes to paid search, you can set up campaigns based on your goal, whether it is impressions, click throughs, conversion.
+When it comes to paid search, you can set up campaigns based on your goal, whether it is impressions, click-throughs, or conversion.

 If you are struggling to bring in customers and can’t wait for your organic efforts to pay off, you may want to consider paid advertising.
 You can search “paid advertising companies near me” to find one in your local area, or reach out to Blue Water Marketing to help create a great PPC